Lypheo/average_mmr_monitor/README.md

 ## Prerequisites

-- .NET 8.0 or later
 - Secondary Steam account with Steam Guard disabled.
 Needed because the tool requires a Game Coordinator connection, and Valve only allows one connection per account, so you can't use your main acc at the same time.
-(Steam Guards needs to be disabled because I'm too lazy to implement Steam Guard authentification, #patches_welcome.)
+(Steam Guards needs to be disabled because I'm too lazy to implement Steam Guard authentification, patches welcome.)
+- For compilation: .NET 8.0

 ## Setup

 ### 1. Enable Dota 2 Console Logging

-Add the following launch option to Dota 2 in Steam:
+Add the following launch options to Dota 2 in Steam:
 ```
 -console -consolelog -conclearlog
 ```

 This enables console logging to the `console.log` file.

-### 2. Optionally, configure friends list
+### 2. Optionally, configure friends list (requires recompilation)

 If you want the output to display which friends are in a given lobby (helpful when you're for looking some specific past game in the log) edit the `mainFriends` dictionary in `Program.cs` to add your friends' Steam account IDs: